sst/guide/_chapters/what-is-serverless.md

 1. We are charged for keeping the server up even when we are not serving out any requests.

-2. We are responsible for uptime and maintenance of the server and all it's resources.
+2. We are responsible for uptime and maintenance of the server and all its resources.

 3. We are also responsible for applying the appropriate security updates to the server.